ChrisVilches/Github-Repos-Backup/README.md

 go install
 ```

-3. Run the following command in the terminal:
+3. Run the following command on the terminal:

 Check the usage of the tool by running the following command in the terminal: